cta-wave/dpctf-deploy/Final_Instructions_WSL2_20241220.md

 1. To create the observation-conﬁg.ini ﬁle see Note 6.3 Adding the observation-config.ini file.
 Alternatively you can follow the Deploy instructions at: https://github.com/cta-wave/dpctf-deploy?tab=readme-ov-file#configure-the-observation-framework

+Alternatively you can follow the Deploy instructions at: https://github.com/cta- wave/dpctf-deploy?tab=readme-ov-ﬁle#conﬁgure-the-observation-framework
+Note: This step is only needed if you want to change the default Observation Framework conﬁgurations.
+For example, this is necessary if the Observation Framework and the Test Runner are not running on the same host (2-device setup).

 2. To view the text you entered Run ***sudo cat observation-conﬁg.ini***

 **5.4.
 Run the analysis**